Don Addis

 Addis was a longtime member of the Freedom From Religion Foundation.
 He received the Foundation's Freethought in the Media “Tell It Like It Is” award at the 2005 national convention in Orlando.

 Addis received the National Cartoonist Society Newspaper Panel Cartoon Award for 1992 for his work on Bent Offerings.

 He retired as an editorial cartoonist and columnist with the St. Petersburg Times Publishing Company in 2004, where he had worked since 1964.

-Don Addis was known for creating his hugely popular "Addis rocks", particularly shaped pieces of granite with sour cartoon faces drawn on them.
-He never sold them although they were in great demand.
-He always raffled them off for charity or gave them to people as prized gifts.

 Addis died of lung cancer at the age of 74 on November 29, 2009.